pass-culture/pass-culture-app-native/doc/deployment/deployment.md

   And this will create a pull request from master to `staging` branch.
   Once, it is all green, you can merge it.
   CircleCI will detect the merge on `staging`branch and launch the lanes `deploy-ios-staging` & `deploy-android-staging` (see `.circleci/config.yml` file)

+- Warning : when tag is created and pushed, you have to enter your github username and a password Do not put your github password but instead enter the github token you have created !

 ## Production: Deploy to App Store / Google Play Store